mneri/csv/IMPLEMENTATION.md

 | ERH             | report error at this position          |                 |                                        |
 ```

 Cells encode both the next state and the actions.
-For example the cell `BFF|EFH` encodes both the `BEFORE_FIELD` state
+For example, the cell `BFF|EFH` encodes both the `BEFORE_FIELD` state
 and the _"end field at the current position"_ action.
 The first element in each cell is always the state.